Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 includes video, audio, etc.) and the configured maximum bandwidth (MAX_BW).
 See {{default-liveCC}} for details.

-In case of live streaming, the sender is allowed to drop packets that cannot be delivered in time ({{too-late-packet-drop}}).
+In the case of live streaming, the sender is allowed to drop packets that cannot be delivered in time ({{too-late-packet-drop}}).

 The combination of pacing control and live congestion control (LiveCC), based on the input rate and an overhead for packets retransmission, helps avoid congestion during fluctuations of the source bitrate.

-In case of live streaming over highly variable networks, fairness can be achieved by controlling the bitrate of the source encoder at the input of the SRT sender.
-SRT provides a variety of network related statistics, such as RTT estimation, packet loss level, the number of packets dropped, etc., which can be used for making decisions and adjusting the bitrate in real time.
+During live streaming over highly variable networks, fairness can be achieved by controlling the bitrate of the source encoder at the input of the SRT sender.
+SRT provides a variety of network related statistics, such as RTT estimate, packet loss level, the number of packets dropped, etc., which can be used for making decisions and adjusting the bitrate in real time.